Menguozi/Menguozi.github.io/pages/2_about.md

 ---

+* **Pengfei Zuo**, Yu Hua, Jie Wu, "[Write-Optimized and High-Performance Hashing Index Scheme for Persistent Memory](https://www.usenix.org/conference/osdi18)", in Proceedings of the 13th USENIX Symposium on Operating Systems Design and Implementation (**OSDI**), 2018.

 * **Pengfei Zuo**, Yu Hua, Ming Zhao, Wen Zhou, Yuncheng Guo, "[Improving the Performance and Endurance of Encrypted Non-volatile Main Memory through Deduplicating Writes](https://www.microarch.org/micro51/)", in Proceedings of the 51st IEEE/ACM International Symposium on Microarchitecture (**MICRO**), 2018.

 * **Pengfei Zuo** and Yu Hua, "[SecPM: a Secure and Persistent Memory System for Non-volatile Memory](https://csyhua.github.io/csyhua/hua-hotstorage2018.pdf)", in Proceedings of 10th USENIX Workshop on Hot Topics in Storage and File Systems (**HotStorage**), 2018.